 In the early ’70s, the third Bond Roger Moore was a brand and movie ambassador of Fabergé.
 Its CEO George Barrie set up Brut Productions and garnered Academy Award nominations for Fabergé’s movie output.
 Moore’s role as roving advisor was part of Barrie’s then pioneering thinking about product placement, the movies and celebrity endorsement.
 Moore and, of course, Sean Connery were no strangers to named tailoring too.
 Their Bonds wore the work of cutters such as Cyril Castle, Anthony Sinclair, Angelo Vitucci and Douglas Hayward because of their renown, quality and often the actor’s personal history with the tailors.
 Without the end results being readily available to the public as such, the cinematic Bond did however wear them as part of the transactional relationship the character has always had with his brands.

-So, as Bond’s twenty-fifth bullet No Time to Die continues shooting towards its November 2020 theatrical release, it makes total sense that one of those historic, yet new era-minded brands N. Peal should now release their new 007 Cashmere Collection – including pieces from the new film and its rather fetching poster.
+So, as Bond’s twenty-fifth bullet No Time to Die now aims at its September 2021 theatrical release, it made total sense that one of those historic, yet new era-minded brands N. Peal released their new 007 Cashmere Collection – including pieces from the new film and its most famous delay moment poster.

 As the UK’s captains of cashmere since 1936, N. Peal have an ongoing relationship with the Daniel Craig era of Bond – partly triggered by costume designer Jany Temime wanting to find winter-minded attire that matched the sharp blue teal of the actor’s distinct eyes for Skyfall.
 Already, the trigger for this new collaboration can be traced back to the artistry of a costume designer.
 N. Peal provided the Oxford Round Neck Cashmere Sweater for Skyfall (2012), the Turtle Neck Sweater for Spectre and the famous Fine Gauge Mock Turtle Neck Sweater for the Spectre teaser poster.
 And Craig sported N. Peal at the film’s press launch in December 2014.
 In partnership with the House of Bond’s EON Productions, that initial range has now extended to fifteen movie looks consisting of twenty-five pieces which officially launched in October 2019 but has now had some slick new pieces from No Time to Die.
 And this bullet catcher was there at a preview launch held at N. Peal’s flagship store in London’s Burlington Arcade – not far from where founder Nat Peal set up his first haberdashery in 1936 (curiously, the same the year Ian Fleming’s travel-writing brother Peter first published his own look at the Kashmir region, News from Tartary).